Gang War (comics)

 "Gang War" is a 2023 storyline published by Marvel Comics.
-It was created by Zeb Wells and John Romita Jr. The story involves Spider-Man and the local superheroes working to deal with a gang war between the different families after Tombstone was shot and the crime families plan to take over the criminal underworld.
+It was created by Zeb Wells and John Romita Jr. The story involves Spider-Man and the local superheroes working to deal with a gang war between the organized crime groups after Tombstone was shot and the crime families plan to take over the criminal underworld.

-Amazing Spider-Man Vol. 6 #39, Deadly Hands of Kung Fu: Gang War #1, and Luke Cage: Gang War #2 were dedicated in memory of Keith Giffen who died from a stroke on October 9, 2023.
-Amazing Spider-Man Vol. 6 #40, Luke Cage: Gang War #3, Miles Morales: Spider-Man Vol. 2 #14, and Spider-Woman Vol. 8 #2 saluted the retirement of Alison Gill.
+Amazing Spider-Man (vol. 6) #39, Deadly Hands of Kung Fu: Gang War #1, and Luke Cage: Gang War #2 were dedicated in memory of Keith Giffen who died from a stroke on October 9, 2023.
+Amazing Spider-Man (vol. 6) #40, Luke Cage: Gang War #3, Miles Morales: Spider-Man (vol. 2) #14, and Spider-Woman (vol. 8) #2 saluted the retirement of Alison Gill.

 The event overall received mixed to negative reviews, with criticism directed towards Romita's artwork, the large number of tie-ins, pacing, inconsistent character arcs, and the lack of focus on Peter Parker's Spider-Man.
 However, the ongoing titles for Miles Morales: Spider-Man and Spider-Woman in the event were positively received.

 Publication history

-Gang War details the various crime families of New York City going to war after Tombstone is shot by Shotgun during the wedding of Janice Lincoln and Randy Robertson.
-With the crime families blaming each other for calling the hit and planning to take over the criminal underworld, Spider-Man works to keep the gang war from getting worse with help from the local superheroes while also dealing with anti-vigilante laws that cause all the sides to come into conflict with the NYPD.
+Gang War details the crime families of New York City going to war after Tombstone was shot by Shotgun during the wedding of Janice Lincoln and Randy Robertson.
+With the crime families blaming each other for calling the hit and planning to take over the criminal underworld, Spider-Man works to keep the gang war from getting worse with help from the local superheroes while also dealing with the anti-vigilante laws that cause all the sides to come into conflict with the NYPD.